datadryad/dryad-app/app/views/layouts/_faq.html.md

         the context in which the data were collected, the measurements that were made, and the quality of the data), the data cannot be found through internet searches or data indexing services, understood by fellow researchers, or effectively used.
 We require a few key pieces of metadata.
-Additional information can be included in the &quot;Usage Notes&quot; section of the description, or as a separate readme.txt file archived alongside the dataset files.
+Additional information can be included in the &quot;Usage notes&quot; section of the description, or as a separate readme.txt file archived alongside the dataset files.
 The metadata entry form is based on fields from the
         <a href="http://schema.datacite.org/meta/kernel-3/index.html">DataCite schema</a> and is broadly applicable
         to data from any field.